 - a.
-Provide specialist expert advice to ensure the range of commissioned health services take account of the need to safeguard and promote the welfare of adults and children at risk and ensure effective monitoring of the safeguarding aspects of Integrated Care Board contracts. - Provide strategic professional leadership, advising on all aspects of safeguarding adults, children, and child death and within the wider Integrated Care System - c.
-Attend Safeguarding Boards/Partnerships at Place, offering strategic oversight of the health agenda for this arrangement and develop collaborative and effective relationships with key statutory partners,

-- specifically Adult and Children's Services in local authorities and Police. - d.
+Provide specialist expert advice to ensure the range of commissioned health services take account of the need to safeguard and promote the welfare of adults and children at risk and ensure effective monitoring of the safeguarding aspects of Integrated Care Board contracts. - Provide strategic professional leadership, advising on all aspects of safeguarding adults, children, children in care and child death and within the wider Integrated Care System - c.
+Attend Safeguarding Boards/Partnerships at Place, offering strategic oversight of the health agenda for this arrangement and develop collaborative and effective relationships with key statutory partners, specifically Adult and Children's Services in local authorities and Police. - d.
 Chair/lead subgroups of Local Safeguarding Boards/Partnerships - e.
-Attend regional and national safeguarding groups, events and committees giving specialist expert views and influencing national and regional policy and practice. - f.
+Attend regional and national safeguarding groups, events and committees giving specialist expert views and influencing national and regional policy and practice.

+- f.
 Lead workstreams as a subject matter expert across Cheshire and Merseyside - g.
 Provide expert advice on and be engaged in the commissioning cycle and the procurement of services. - h.
-Provide advice, support, and supervision to safeguarding adults and children named professionals in provider organisations. - i.
-Provide specialist expert advice to the Cheshire and Merseyside Safeguarding Adults Boards and Safeguarding Children's Partnerships on health issues. - Promote, influence, and develop relevant training, on both a single and interagency basis, to ensure the training needs of health staff are addressed. - k.
-Provide advice and/or lead on serious and complex safeguarding cases. - Provide advice and guidance for Integrated Care Board employees and partner agencies in cases where People in Position of Trust allegations are made within a health care setting. - m.
+Provide advice, support, and supervision to safeguarding adults and children named professionals in provider organisations. - Provide specialist expert advice to the Cheshire and Merseyside Safeguarding Adults Boards and Safeguarding Children's Partnerships on health issues. - j.
+Promote, influence, and develop relevant training, on both a single and interagency basis, to ensure the training needs of health staff are addressed. - k.
+Provide advice and/or lead on serious and complex safeguarding cases. - I. Provide advice and guidance for Integrated Care Board employees and partner agencies in cases where People in Position of Trust allegations are made within a health care setting. - m.
 Work in partnership with statutory and non-statutory agencies to protect adults and children at risk. - n.
-Provide advice and guidance on safeguarding activities undertaken by members of staff outside the Integrated Care Board safeguarding service. - Lead on safeguarding adults and children's agendas such as Modern Slavery, Prevent, Human Trafficking, Sexual Exploitation, Domestic abuse, Mental Capacity, Deprivation of Liberty safeguards and Liberty Protection Safeguards - p.
-Attend Channel Panels, Domestic Homicide Review Panels, Child Safeguarding Practice Review Panels, Safeguarding Adult Review Panels and Child Death Overview Panel on behalf of the Integrated Care Board. - q.
-Review and evaluate the practice and learning from all involved health professionals and providers commissioned by the Integrated Care Board as part of safeguarding adults and children incident reviews and statutory reviews and disseminate learning. - r.
-Supporting local authorities in carrying out the functions laid down within The Care Act 2014 and Working Together to Safeguard Children 2023.
+Lead on safeguarding adults and children's agendas such as Modern Slavery, Prevent, Human Trafficking, Sexual Exploitation, Domestic abuse, Mental Capacity, Deprivation of Liberty - o.
+Attend Domestic Homicide Review Panels, Child Safeguarding Practice Review Panels, Safeguarding Adult Review Panels and Child Death Overview Panel on behalf of the Integrated Care Board. - p.
+Review and evaluate the practice and learning from all involved health professionals and providers commissioned by the Integrated Care Board as part of safeguarding adults and children incident reviews and statutory reviews and disseminate learning. - q.
+Supporting local authorities in carrying out the functions laid down within The Care Act 2014 and Working Together to Safeguard Children 2023. - r.
+Provide assurance reports to the Safeguarding Oversight Group. - s.
+Support the business plan of the Cheshire and Merseyside ICB, Safeguarding Adult Boards and Safeguarding Children Partnerships by leading and participating and contributing to appropriate subgroups and work plans.

-- s.
-Maintain a contemporaneous recording system of all safeguarding cases shared by local authorities in line with appropriate data protection legislation. - t.
-Provide assurance reports to the Integrated Care Board Safeguarding Oversight Group and System Oversight Board. - u.
-Support the business plan of the Cheshire and Merseyside Safeguarding Adult Boards and Safeguarding Children Partnerships by leading and participating and contributing to appropriate subgroups and work plans. - v.
-Support the work streams of other Boards including the Community Safety Partnerships specifically, in the undertaking of Domestic Homicide Reviews. - w.
-The Designated Paediatricians for Child Deaths also has responsibilities to: - 1.
-Ensure that relevant professionals (i.e., coroner, police, and local authority social care) are informed of a child death. - Coordinate the team of professionals (involved before and/or after the death) convened when a child dies unexpectedly (accessing professionals from specialist agencies as necessary to support the core team). - 3.
-Convene multi-agency discussions after the initial and final postmortem results are available.
+- t.
+Support the work streams of other Boards including the Community Safety Partnerships specifically, in the undertaking of Domestic Homicide Reviews. - u.
+The Designated Doctor for Child Deaths also has responsibilities to: - Ensure that relevant professionals (i.e., coroner, police, and local authority social care) are informed of a child death. - Coordinate the team of professionals (involved before and/or after the death) convened when a child dies unexpectedly (accessing professionals from specialist agencies as necessary to support the core team). - Convene multi-agency discussions after the initial and final postmortem results are available.